dmitrirussu/zmau/README.md

 #### Partial Builds

 It is possible to build Zmau with a subset of the functionality to reduce its file size.
 Zmau's build system supports this with command line flags.
-For example if you're using `R.compose`, `R.reduce`, and `R.filter` you can create a partial build with:
+For example if you're using `Z.compose`, `Z.reduce`, and `Z.filter` you can create a partial build with:

     npm run --silent partial-build compose reduce filter > dist/zmau.custom.js

 This requires having Node/io.js installed and zmau's dependencies installed (just use `npm install` before running partial build).

 ### Install specific functions